eva-library/agent-templates-foundation/README.md

 > Copyright ©
 2021, All rights reserved.
-eva by everis product and its components are the property of everis. eva by everis is a software registered by everis
+eva by NTT DATA product and its components are the property of NTT DATA. eva by NTT DATA is a software registered by NTT DATA